redpanda-data/connect/resources/docs/processors/list.md

 This processor will interpolate functions within the 'value' field, you can find a list of functions [here](../config_interpolation.md#functions).

+## `split`

+Extracts the individual parts of a multipart message and turns them each into a unique message.
+It is NOT necessary to use the split processor when your output only supports single part messages, since those message parts will automatically be sent as individual messages.

+Please note that when you split a message you will lose the coupling between the acknowledgement from the output destination to the origin message at the input source.
+If all but one part of a split message is successfully propagated to the destination the source will still see an error and may attempt to resent the entire message again.

+The split operator is useful for breaking down messages containing a large number of parts into smaller batches by using the split processor followed by the combine processor.
+For example:

+1 Message of 1000 parts -> Split -> Combine 10 -> 100 Messages of 10 parts.

 ## `unarchive`

 Unarchives parts of a message according to the selected archive type.
 Supported